-In order to develop the system to be used at web, there are several programming languages available, such as Java/JSP, ASP, ASP.net, CGI and PHP.
-In these languages, Java as a popular programming language in object-oriented software development can also provide web service by working with JSP on Servlet [16], even though it provides the most object-oriented structure for programming, however, it is hard to set up server side environment and also hard to programming in the scale of this kind of project, and its structure is too complicated for lightweight development, because of its full object-oriented design and great number of components requirement for running [17]; ASP, an Microsoft’s outdated web application engine, which is very popular at the era of Microsoft Windows NT 4.0 and Windows 2000, with many down sides such as high cost, slower speed, lack of library support, low safety design, no debugging support and hard to do migration to other platforms [18]; ASP.net is the latest Microsoft’s web application engine, overcomes many drawbacks existed at ASP, however it still not an open source platform like before, so it still hard to do migration in the future, and high cost in setting up [18]; finally, PHP, is the most shining web programming language and platform with lots of great features, such as fully open-source, object-oriented support, abundant built-in library functions and rich high quality open source resources.
-It is totally free [19], but still has great features with commercial programming language and platforms.
-The running environment of PHP is also easy to be set up.
-A number of pre-configured server kits are available to do one-click installation of PHP running environment [20] [21] [22].
+In order to develop the system to be used on the web, there are several programming languages available, such as Java/JSP, ASP, ASP.net, CGI and PHP.
+In these languages, Java as a popular programming language in object-oriented software development can also provide web service by working with JSP on Servlet [16].
+However, even though it provides the most object-oriented structure for programming, it is hard to set up a server side environment and also hard to programme on the scale of this kind of project.
+Furthermore, its structure is too complicated for lightweight development, because of its full object-oriented design and the great number of components requirement for running [17].
+ASP is Microsoft’s outdated web application engine, which was very popular in the era of Microsoft Windows NT 4.0 and Windows 2000, with many down sides such as high cost, slow speed, lack of library support, low safety design, no debugging support and hard to do migration to other platforms [18]; however, ASP.net is the latest Microsoft web application engine, which overcomes many of the drawbacks which existed in ASP.
+Unlike the previous version, it is still not an open source platform, so it still hard to do migration in the future, and there is a high cost in setting up [18].
+Finally, PHP, is an outstanding web programming language and platform with lots of impressive features, such as fully open-source, object-oriented support, abundant built-in library functions and rich high quality open source resources.
+It is totally free [19], but still has excellent features with a commercial programming language and platforms.
+The PHP running environment is also easy to set up as a number of pre-configured server kits are available to do one-click installation of the PHP running environment [20] [21] [22].
 It can run with open source web server software such as Apache and Nginx, also Microsoft’s IIS series.
-Some opponent would say PHP is too simple so it can only be used in developing lightweight application, however, Facebook as one of the largest websites, uses PHP as its main programming language and also did great contributions to make PHP better [23].
-Overall, PHP has been chosen as the programming language for development of this project.
+There is some opposition to PHP, because it is considered too simple and can only be used in developing lightweight applications; however, Facebook as one of the largest websites, uses PHP as its main programming language and it has also made great contributions to making PHP better [23].
+Overall, PHP has been chosen as the programming language for developing this project.

-As a great partner of PHP in LAMP group, MySQL has been chosen as the database system for development of this project, because it provides great number of features in small installation size with easy configuration.
-MySQL is open-source and free, also have lots of useful features, such as “view” and “lock”, it was a great choice for different kinds of use and easy to be customized [24].
+As a great partner of PHP in LAMP group, MySQL has been chosen as the database system for development of this project, because it provides a great number of features in a small size installation with easy configuration.
+MySQL is open-source and free.
+It also has lots of useful features, such as “view” and “lock”, it is a good choice for different kinds of use and easy to customize [24].

 Interaction design